 At 46, Marina has become the kind of health care professional who patients love.
 She has a skillful, compassionate touch that makes a huge difference to those who are sick or injured – people who are truly vulnerable.
 But one grateful patient accidentally cost Marina her job.

-The patient gave Marina a thank-you card, a kind gesture.
+A patient gave Marina a thank-you card, a kind gesture.
 Although Marina didn’t know it, the patient also had tucked $50 inside the envelope.
 When the patient went to another appointment at the hospital that day, she mentioned the gift to one of the other employees.
 Soon Marina was out of a job for violating the hospital’s ethics code, which prohibits staff from accepting gifts.